-1 #Use mean size-at-age obsevation $(0 = \text{none}, 1 = \text{read data matrix})$
+1 1 #Use mean size-at-age obsevation $(0 = \text{none}, 1 = \text{read data matrix})$

-An example observation:
+An ex An example observation:

 #Yr Month Fleet Sex Part AgeErr Ignore Data Vector Sample Size

-(Female - Male) (Female - 1 Male)
+(Female - Male) (Female - Male)

-1989 7 1 3 0 1 2 <mean< td="">Size<sample s<="" td="">Sizes></sample></mean<> Size <sample s<="" td="">Sizes></sample> Sizes>
+1989 7 1 3 0 1 999 <mean< td="">Size<sample< td="">Sizes&gt;</sample<></mean<> Size <sample< td="">Sizes&gt;</sample<> Sizes>

 values>

+•••

--9999 7 1 3 0 1 2
+-9999 7 1 3 0 1 999

-- Negatively valued mean size entries with be ignored in fitting. - Nfish value of 0 will cause mean size value to be ignored in fitting. - Negative value for year causes observation to not be included in the working matrix. - Each sexes' data vector and N fish vector has length equal to the number of age' bins - Where age data are being entered as conditional age'-at-length and growth parameters are being estimated, it may be useful to include a mean length-at-age vector with nil emphasis to provide another view on the model's estimates. - An experiment that may be of interest might be to take the body weight-at-age data an enter it to SS as empirical body wt-at-true age in the wtatage.ss file, and to contrast results to entering the same body weight-at-age data here and to attempt to estimate growth parameters, potentially time-varying, that match these body weight data.
+• Negatively valued mean size entries with be ignored in fitting.

+- Nfish value of 0 will cause mean size value to be ignored in fitting. - Negative value for year causes observation to not be included in the working matrix. - Each sexes' data vector and N fish vector has length equal to the number of age' bins. - The "Ignore" column is not used but still needs to have default values in that column. - Where age data are being entered as conditional age'-at-length and growth parameters are being estimated, it may be useful to include a mean length-at-age vector with nil emphasis to provide another view on the model's estimates. - An experiment that may be of interest might be to take the body weight-at-age data an enter it to SS as empirical body wt-at-true age in the wtatage.ss file, and to contrast results to entering the same body weight-at-age data here and to attempt to estimate growth parameters, potentially time-varying, that match these body weight data.

-8.4.15 Environmental Data
+9.15 Environmental Data